jupyterlab/extension-examples/README.md

         execute: () => {panel.execute(code)}});
 ```

-To finally render the Output we have to allow the `OutputAreaModel` to use
+To render the Output we have to allow the `OutputAreaModel` to use non-default
-non-default mime types, which can be done like this:
+mime types, which can be done like this:

 ```
         this._outputareamodel = new OutputAreaModel({ trusted: true });
 ```

 The final output looks is demonstrated in the gif below.
-We also show that
+We also show that we
-we can attach a console to a kernel, that shows all executed commands,
+can attach a console to a kernel, that shows all executed commands, including
-including the one that we send from our Extension.
+the one that we send from our Extension.

 ![Qgrid widget](images/qgrid_widget.gif)

 [Click here for 6_ipywidgets](6_ipywidgets)

 ## Buttons and Signals: Interactions Between Different Widgets ##

 #### Phosphor Signaling 101 ####